 Combine that with the higher cost running a 225 watt fixture rather than a 40 watt fixture…suddenly that high-bay fixture is a huge drain on your monthly utility bill.

-High-bay lights are designed for warehouses – not your garage.
+They’re designed for warehouses – not your garage.
 From the tighter beam-angle to the higher initial cost to the higher overall operating costs, they’re just not designed for home use.